-Now to answer the question, firstly of course it is important to determine if the cat has an underlying medical condition which has caused him or her to be underweight.
-Once the cause has been diagnosed and addressed, the appetite should return in most cases.
+It is critical to determine if the cat has an underlying medical condition which has caused him or her to be underweight.
+Once the cause (if any) has been diagnosed and addressed, the appetite should return in most cases.

-The goal is to stimulate the cat’s appetite and/or increase calories.
+The goal is to stimulate the cat’s appetite and increase calories.
 Below are some ways to help fatten up a cat.

 Tips to fatten up a cat

 Causes of weight loss in cats

-- Sickness resulting in a loss of appetite (anorexia)
+- Sickness which causes a loss of appetite (anorexia)

 - Stress, fussiness, inter-cat issues

-- Weight loss despite a healthy appetite and no underlying sickness (not enough food, nursing queen and loss of muscle mass as the cat ages)
+- Weight loss despite a healthy appetite and no underlying disease (not enough food, nursing queen and loss of muscle mass as the cat ages)

-- Weight loss due to a medical condition but not related to loss of appetite (hyperthyroidism, acromegaly, malabsorption disorders such as exocrine pancreatic insufficiency and inflammatory bowel disease, acromegaly)
+- Weight loss due to a medical condition but not related to loss of appetite (hyperthyroidism, acromegaly, malabsorption disorders such as exocrine pancreatic insufficiency and inflammatory bowel disease)

 Medical causes occur most often in middle-aged to senior cats, the majority of which cause the cat to lose weight due to a poor appetite.
-Hyperthyroidism, on the other hand, speeds up the cat’s metabolism, so despite a normal to increased appetite, the cat continues to lose weight.
+Hyperthyroidism, on the other hand, speeds up the cat’s metabolism.
+Despite a normal to increased appetite, the cat continues to lose weight.

 - Hyperthyroidism – Caused by a benign hormone-secreting tumour of the thyroid gland, which causes the metabolism to speed up.

 - Diabetes – A common endocrine disease where the cells build up a resistance to insulin, a hormone necessary for glucose to enter the cells.
 As a result, glucose levels build up in the bloodstream

-- Chronic kidney disease – A gradual loss of kidney function over a period of months of years which causes a build-up of toxins in the blood.
+- Chronic kidney disease – A gradual loss of kidney function over months or years, which causes a build-up of toxins in the blood.
 Senior cats are very prone to developing kidney disease.

-- Cancer – There are many types of cancer which can develop in cats, most cancers will cause your cat to feel unwell, which in turn leads to anorexia and weight loss.
-Cancers can develop in the cat’s mouth, creating discomfort when he eats.
+- Cancer – There are many types of cancer which can develop in cats; most cancers will cause your cat to feel unwell, which in turn leads to anorexia and weight loss.
+Tumours can grow in the cat’s mouth, creating discomfort when he eats.